 I can’t connect to the projector using NS Connection.
 What should I do?

-Make sure that you’re trying to connect to the right network.
-In Windows, verify that you’ve enabled your computer’s connection to the access point or that your wireless card or adapter is enabled and its SSID is set to match the projector’s ESSID (for more details, see Configuring the Network Settings for Windows).
-On a Macintosh, click the AirPort icon at the top of your Macintosh desktop to make sure AirPort is turned on and the projector’s ESSID or your AirPort network is selected.
+- Make sure that you’re trying to connect to the right network.
+In Windows, verify that you’ve enabled your computer’s connection to the access point or that your wireless card or adapter is enabled and its SSID is set to match the projector’s SSID.
+On a Mac, click the AirPort icon at the top of your Mac desktop to make sure AirPort is turned on and the projector’s SSID or your AirPort network is selected.